BitMaker-hub/NerdMiner_v2/README.md

   "Timezone": 2
 }
 1. Insert the SD card.
-1. Hold down the "reset configurations" button as described below or power up without settings in your nvmemory.
+1. Hold down the "reset configurations" button as described below to reset the configurations and/or boot without settings in your nvmemory.
 1. Power down to remove the SD card.
 It is not needed for mining.

 #### Pool selection